 Some rearranging is to be expected when entertaining in a small space.
 Move your dining or breakfast table into your living room for a more relaxed atmosphere.
 Relocate your sofa and other non-essential furniture to another room, out of sight.

-Option 2: If you have limited seating try moving it into the living room in front of the couch and have guests gather around it, using your sofa as chairs.
+Option 2: If you have limited seating try moving your table into the living room in front of the couch and have guests gather around it, using your sofa as chairs.
+Note, this only works if your sofa has some height.
+Low slung sofas would just make this set up awkward.

 Use Every Surface